 Lauren Kinsella is a vocalist and composer based in London.
 She performs extensively throughout the UK, Ireland and more recently in Europe as a soloist, a bandleader, and within collectives and new music / interdisciplinary projects.
 Kinsella has won several awards including The Young Musicwide Award (2010 – 2013), The Kenny Wheeler Jazz Prize (2013) and The Gershon Ellenbogen/Maccabaen Award (2013).
+This year she is a Town Hall & Symphony Hall Jazzlines Fellow 2014 – 2015 supported by Jerwood Charitable foundation alongside Chris Mapp and Yazz Ahmed.
+Kinsella is also a Take Five artist for 2014 – 2015 supported by Jerwood Charitable Foundation and PRS for Music Foundation, delivered by international music producers Serious.
 Born in Dublin, she spent time studying in Ireland, Switzerland and Sweden before attending The Royal Academy in London to complete a Masters degree in Jazz where she currently resides.

-Known to collaborate with a variety of musicians, visual artists, dancers and actors, her present projects involve performing and composing with groups including: Blue-Eyed Hawk, SnowPoet, Alphabets with Hannah Marshall and Nick Malcolm and her own Lauren Kinsella quartet.
-She also performs in a duo with drummer Alex Huber, in a trio with pianist Liam Noble & trumpeter Chris Batchelor, with Laura Jurd’s Human Spirit, with the Chaos Orchestra and with Julien Pontvianne’s Abhra.
+Known to collaborate with a variety of musicians, visual artists, dancers and actors, her present projects involve performing and composing with groups including: Blue-Eyed Hawk, SnowPoet, Alphabets with Hannah Marshall and Nick Malcolm and her own Lauren Kinsella quintet.
+She also performs in a duo with drummer Alex Huber, in a trio with pianist Liam Noble & trumpeter Chris Batchelor, with Laura Jurd’s Human Spirit, in a duo with Loop pianist Dan Nicholls, with the Chaos Orchestra and with Julien Pontvianne’s Abhra.

 Kinsella has released critically acclaimed albums on Edition Records, WideEarRecords and Diatribe with Blue-Eyed Hawk’s Under the Moon, Thought-Fox’s My Guess and Huber / Kinsella All this Talk About.
 She is the featured vocalist on the Chaos Orchestra’s debut album Island Mentality.
 Upcoming releases featuring Kinsella include the SnowPoet EP, a second album release with Alex Huber and guitartist Sascha Henkel on Wideearecords and Laura Jurd’s Human Spirit due for release in early 2015.